 Your baby’s developing all the way through your pregnancy.
 Alcohol can be harmful at any stage.

 Even small amounts of alcohol can cross over from your body into your baby.
 The exact level of alcohol exposure that can lead to harm is not known with certainty, but the more you drink, the greater the possible harm.

 If you drink while pregnant your baby could develop a fetal alcohol spectrum disorder (FASD).
 This is a term used to describe a range of alcohol-related birth defects.

-About 2 in every 100 children and young people in the UK has FASD, but it’s totally preventable by avoiding alcohol when pregnant or planning a pregnancy.
+About 3 in every 100 children and young people in the UK has FASD, but it’s totally preventable by avoiding alcohol when pregnant or planning a pregnancy.

 FASD may not always be detected at birth but can cause problems later in life, including: